Farfetch/blackout/CONTRIBUTING.md

    - The message should state its intent clearly

 5. Push changes to your fork
-6. Open a PR in our repository targeting the correct branch and follow the PR template so that we can efficiently review the changes.
+6. Open a PR in our repository targeting the correct branch and follow the PR template so that we can efficiently review the changes

 ### Creating good pull requests